bzliu94/bzliu94.github.io/README.md

 # Brian's perambulations
+## 2018-01-05

+We need to revise f.p.
+MM article and come up with diagrams.
+Unfortunately, I don't have access to a drawing tablet currently; so, we will have to draw on paper and then scan the pictures.
+Through this process, we will hopefully get a better picture of the details for the algorithm (e.g. in what manner do we apply FFT, take advantage of packing, and use bit de-interleaving and use tiles).

+It snowed quite a bit yesterday and it is quite windy outside today.

 ## 2018-01-02

 We had a small moment of doubt when it comes to Nuetzi hybrid de-interleave, but it turned out that we were double-counting a log(n) factor.